pankhuri26-ship-it/SOLACE/README.md

 # SOLACE
-Building an emergency website for users
+Building a website for users at the time of Natural Disasters.